Elizabeth Dole Foundation

 Shawn Moore

-Shawn Moore serves as the Program Manager, Financial Wellness for the Elizabeth Dole Foundation where she supports financial and employment related initiatives, to include the Employer Task Force and emergency financial relief offerings.
-Shawn is an Alumna 2017 Dole Caregiver Fellow for Missouri, and has also assisted with the Foundation’s Respite Relief program.
+Shawn Moore serves as the Director, Support Programs for the Elizabeth Dole Foundation where she supports financial and employment related initiatives, to include the caregiver employment work and emergency financial relief offerings.
+Shawn is an Alumna 2017 Dole Caregiver Fellow for Missouri.

 Shawn is passionate about advocating for military and veteran caregivers and utilizes both her lived experience and education by presenting to national audiences on how communities can best support the family members of our veterans.
 She has served on panels with the Veterans Administration, presented with the Substance Abuse and Mental Health Services Administration, the National Alliance of Caregiving, and has shared her story on PBS News Hours, TODAY Show, and MSNBC.